The Children of William Wetmore and Ann Ponting

 Robert and Ellen's daughter Mary Wetmore had married Alfred Bennett in 1883 (Reg Gen March 1883 Thornbury 6a 329).
 Alfred Bennett had been born on 19 February 1854 and baptised on 14 April 1854 at Aust, Gloucestershire, the son of William Collins Bennett and Ann Cornock who married on 15 February 1849.
 Ann Cornock was the daughter of Nicholas Cornock and Elizabeth Hewett (Appendix L).
 Elizabeth Hewett was the sister of Mary Hewett who married John Jones (Appendix K) and the aunt of Jane Jones who married Henry Ponting (Chapter 4).
 Alfred and Mary had four children:

 - Mabel Bennett.
 Born 8 January 1884.
-Mabel Bennett of Berkeley, formerly of Cote Farm died aged 75 and was buried on 16 January 1859 at Aust, St John.
+In 1939 Mabel was still single and living with her parents at Cote Farm, Aust.
+Mabel Bennett of Berkeley, formerly of Cote Farm died aged 75 and was buried on 16 January 1959 at Aust, St John.

 - Florence Bennett.
 Born 21 November 1891.
 Baptised 16 December 1891 at St Paul, Canonbury.
 Florence married George Rice on 23 August 1927 in Thornbury.
 George was a 41 year old widower, a schoolmaster, the son of William Rice, deceased grocer.
 Florence was 35 years old, the daughter of Alfred Bennett, retired farmer.
 In 1939 they were living at 47 St Whites Road, East Dean and George is described as a certified trained schoolmaster.

 - William Robert Bennett.
 Born 1888.
-William Robert Bennett, farmer enlisted to fight in World War I in 1914 aged 25 years old.
-In 1921 William Robert Bennett is listed in the electoral register at Cote Farm.
+William enlisted to fight in World War I in 1914 aged 25 years old.
+In 1921 William Robert Bennett is on the electoral register at Cote Farm.
 No one else appears to be listed.
 However William had married Norah Creesia Pearce on 17 February 1920 in Elberton.
 On 27 May 1926 they sailed for Australia on the S.S.
 Bendigo.
 They give their address as Cote Farm and 38 year old William is a farmer.
 Nora Creena Bennett died on 11 March 1973 at Toowoomba, Queensland, Australia.

 When daughter Florence was baptised Alfred and Mary give their address as 61, Church Road, Islington and Alfred is a dairyman.
 However when the census was taken on 5 April 1891 Mary Bennett was living with Alfred parents at Alverston, along with daughters Mabel and Marian.
 Alfred's father William C Bennett is described as "living off his own means".
 It is not clear where Alfred or son William Robert were at the time.
 In 1901 Alfred and Mary were living at Medburn Farm, Alderham, Herts.
 Their daughter Marian Bennett, aged 15, was a pupil at Saxonhurst, Finchley and their 12 year old son William Robert Bennett was a scholar at Bedford County School, Kempston, Beds.
 In 1911 census the family were living at Cote Farm, Aust.
 Alfred is 57 and his wife Mary 52.
 Daughters Mabel and Florence were still at home and working on the farm.
 Their daughter Marian may have been a sick nurse working for Matthew Holford Hales and his sisters Theodorie and Georgina at Alderly.
 All three were in their 70's and as well as another sick nurse there were seven other servants including butler, housekeeper, ladies maid, etc. In 1939 Alfred and Mary were living at Cote Farm, Aust, Thornbury, They were retired farmers.
 Also listed is their daughter Mabel.
 Alfred Bennett died on 20 October 1947 aged 93 years.